devmastersbv/conventional-commits/README.md

-# Conventional commit tag generator
+# Conventional commit RC tag generator

-Generates tags based on commits.
-Uses convential commit specification.
-See [conventialcommits.org](https://www.conventionalcommits.org/en/v1.0.0/) for a detailed specification.
-Only the basics will be outlined here
+Generates release candidate tags based on commits.
+Uses angular conventional commit specification.

 ## Basics
-This script generates the next tag version based on commits messages since last tag (version) to determine if either the major, minor or patch need to be incremented.
+This script generates the next RC tag version based on commits messages since last tag (version) to determine if either the major, minor or patch need to be incremented.
 The messages should contain a `type` (see below).

 ### Patch
 `fix:` or `improvement:` increments the patch version